LinkedEarth/RLeapFROGS/chapters/module3.md

 <exercise id="2" title="Data Processing">

 The slides for this section can be accessed [here](https://figshare.com/ndownloader/files/46758307).
-Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)), then do the [practical exercises in R](https://linked.earth/R_pyrates_practicums/signal-processing-in-r.html).
+Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)), then do the [tutorial](https://linked.earth/R_pyrates_practicums/signal-processing-in-r.html).

 **Questions**: